 According to Dr. Axe, leaky gut, if left untreated, may lead to more severe health issues like:

 What Causes Leaky Gut?

-Some of the underlying causes of leaky gut include:
+According to Dr. Axe, some of the underlying causes of leaky gut include:

 Leaky Gut Signs and Symptoms